bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 - Sometimes a mysterious executable can be found on darknet servers.
 Run it at your own risk.
 - Added `unleashStormSeed` accessor

+- added `getServerAuthDetails` to get the static password hint, password format and length, and model ID
+- refactored `authenticate` to return Result type.
+The dynamic feedback is placed in the server logs, not in the password request, to be retrieved separately.

+- Added new `heartbleed` method to extract the most recent server logs.
+Can peek at the most recent line item, or (destructively) pull up to 8 log entries from the server, starting from the most recent.

+- Added additionalMsec support to both authenticate and heartbleed for fancy batch-style use

+- Moved these analysis methods to a new `dnet` namespace under formulas getCurrentDarknetInstability getAuthenticateEstimatedTime getOwnerAllocatedRam getExpectedRamBlockRemoved

+- removed the remainder of the `analytics` namespace, moved isDarknetServer to base ns.dnet namespace
+- removed the `influence` namespace and moved its contents to base ns.dnet namespace.
+I didn't like how long the invocations were, and it felt like almost everything would fit there, and it made the api less discoverable

+- packetCapture can now rarely show other server's passwords

+- model IDs now have evocative names instead of random numbers

 ### The "have stuff to do with darknet ram" patch!

 Darknet servers belong to somebody already, and they are doing stuff on them.
 When you first find darkweb servers, often times some (or most!) of the ram will be "in use" by the owner's clearly wasteful use and needs to be... liberated.